-Nicole manages our Recovery Hub, which works with recovery community centers throughout Maine to support new and existing centers.
+Nicole manages PRCC’s Recovery Hub, which works with recovery community centers throughout Maine to support new and existing centers.
 The Recovery Hub also works to help build sustainable Recovery ready communities.

 Nicole has been in recovery since October 2017, and she joined the PRCC family in 2018.
 Nicole enjoys spending time with her family, traveling and live music.

 Shannon oversees all of PRCC’s recovery coaching and the Telephone Recovery Support program.
 She also provides recovery coaching at the Cumberland County Jail, and outreach at local shelters and social service agencies.
 Shannon has been in long-term recovery since 2015.
-She is filled with gratitude because she now has the opportunity to give back what was so freely given to herself.
+Shannon says that she is filled with gratitude because she now has the opportunity to give back what was so freely given to herself.

-She has been in recovery since May 2018.
+Erin has been in recovery since 2018.
 In her free time, she enjoys spending time with friends, the ocean, traveling and new experiences.

 Matt provides administrative support for PRCC’s Recovery Hub, which works with recovery community centers throughout Maine to support new and existing centers.
 In his role, Matt provides communication and coordination of trainings and meetings throughout the state, and administrative support to the team.

-Justin is the Operation HOPE Liaison and also a peer support staff at PRCC.
-He has been part of the PRCC team since 2016 and engaged in a path of recovery, that works for him, since December of 2014.
+Justin is engaged in a path of recovery, that works for him, since December of 2014.
 He is passionate about his work at PRCC because it gives him the opportunity to give back to a community that has played a vital role in his recovery journey.
-Watching people find their recovery paths is viewed as a great gift, through Justin’s eyes.
+Watching people find their recovery paths is viewed is a great gift, through Justin’s eyes.

 In his spare time, Justin loves being outdoors, either near the ocean or in the woods.

 Stephen is very grateful for being in recovery since 1990.
 In recovery, his ‘best’ job was being the program manager at PRCC for 5 years.
 In 2017 he retired with his husband Danny and built their ‘dream’ home on Mount Desert Island.
 Retirement did not last long, as he began working as the Statewide Consultant for PRCC’s Recovery HUB in 2018.
-Stephen is a CCAR trained recovery coach and also a CCAR recovery coach trainer
+Stephen is a CCAR trained Recovery Coach and also a recovery coach academy trainer.

 Stephen feels blessed to be living in paradise and working for the best agency that ever was.
 “The people that I meet at the RCO’s have such passion and care for others, I can not be more grateful for the opportunity.”

 Liz is a part-time staff member at PRCC.
 She has worked in the recovery community for 20 years and at the PRCC since 2013.
-Liz hosts the H.O.P.E. group meetings here at the center.
+Liz hosts the H.O.P.E. group meetings as a volunteer here at the center.